decretist/Dissertation/Chapter3/chapter3.md

 [^72]: When I first encountered Gratian's unexpected use of *sibi* in C.3 d.init., I assumed that I was misconstruing the grammar.
-Soon thereafter, however, I came across @dillon_case_2006 [316n42], confirming that Gratian's use *sibi* is in fact incorrect by the standards of Classical Latin.
+Soon thereafter, however, I came across @dillon_case_2006 [316n42], confirming that Gratian's use of *sibi* is in fact incorrect by the standards of Classical Latin.
 This usage is not unique to Gratian;
-Dillon referred me to @sidwell_reading_1995 [365-366] which discusses ways in which the use of demonstratives and pronouns in Medieval Latin differs from their use in Classical Latin.
+Dillon referred me to @sidwell_reading_1995 [365-366], which discusses ways in which the use of demonstratives and pronouns in Medieval Latin differs from their use in Classical Latin.